 How we behave is systematically shaped by the environment or situations we are in.
 To get people to change, we can provide clear direction, provide motivation and determination, or simply give the an easier path or a simpler journey to make, using these 3 strategies:

 In the book, the Heath Brothers provide loads of tips, with vivid and lively examples to illustrate how to implement each of the strategies above.
-Plug in to the powerful details in the book now, or check out our full book summary!
+Check out our full Switch summary for more details.

 KEEP THE SWITCH GOING

 Change is a process that takes place over time.
 The secret to successful change is to reinforce each step of the process.
 It is easier to spot problems than progress, hence noticing and reinforcing progress takes effort.

 Getting the Most from Switch

 Ready to apply these 3 elements to changes in your life?
 Get more detailed insights, examples and actionable tips from our full book summary bundle, which includes an infographic, a 9-page text summary, and a 19-minute audio summary.

 The Heath brothers bring their points to life with numerous examples of past research and studies, real-life stories and illustrations, including health and personal change, business turnaround and sales initiatives, government and conservation efforts, social change and family relationships etc. The book includes sections called “Clinics”, to help us think about how to apply the Switch framework, using real-world situations and suggestions on possible game plans.
 The Heath brothers also list 12 common problems to change and suggest how to tackle them.
 You can purchase the book here or visit the official website at heathbrothers.com.

 Switch: How to Change Things when Change is Hard is written by Chip Heath & Dan Heath.

 Chip Heath is a professor at Stanford Graduate School of Business, focusing on courses about business strategy and organizations.
 He has consulted with clients such as Google, Gap and The Nature Conservancy.